yehia67/agentic-wallet/README.md

 ## Description

 Agentic Wallet is a full-stack application that implements an Agentic RAG (Retrieval-Augmented Generation) system for blockchain and DeFi operations.
-The system uses a coordinated approach with multiple specialized agents to help users achieve their on-chain financial goals.
+The system employs a coordinated approach with multiple specialised agents to help users achieve their on-chain financial objectives.
 The project is structured as a monorepo with separate frontend and backend packages.

 ## Project Structure